Skip to main content

 • Conversion rate

-• Conversion uplift vs the control
+• Conversion uplift vs control

 • The number of users within the experience & holdback group